mfms-ncsu/galant/README.md

 - Matthias Stallmann, designer and lead developer
 - Senior Design Team, Fall 2013: Jason Cockrell, Ty Devries, Alex McCabe, Michael Owoc
 - Independent study students, Summer 2016: Weijia Li, Yuang Ni and Kai Pressler-Marshall
-- Senior Design Team, Spring 2021: Tianxin Jia, Ji Li,
+- Senior Design Team, Spring 2021: Samy Bencherif, Shengdong Chen, Tianxin Jia, Ji Li and Qihao Lu. **Note:** The contributions of this team have not been merged into the `main` branch; they are in the `development` branch